-The palette priority selection inputs allow up to four separate palette devices to be used in a single system to drive a single monitor with subpixel resolution.
+The palette priority selection inputs allow up to four separate palette devices to be used in a single system to drive a single monitor.
 The IOR, IOG and IOB analog video output signals of each device are connected together, as shown.
 Signal inputs (PS0, PS1) determine on a pixel by pixel basis which palette device drives the monitor.
 This allows for implementation of multiple windows applications with each device acting as an independent palette.
 During initialization, each device is assigned two match bits, MR16 (PS0) and MR17 (PS1) in Mode Register MR1.
 PS0 and PS1 inputs will select one of the preprogrammed devices at any instant when PS0, PS1 matches MR16, MR17, respectively.
-PS0 and PS1 are multiplexed similar to the pixel data, thus allowing for subpixel resolution.
-The diagrams show an example of one ADV/150 operating in conjunction with three ADV7151's (Pseudo-Color RAM-DACs).
-Each displayed window on the monitor is driven by one of the four devices, as determined on a pixel basis by PS0, PS1.
-Each device's analog output signals are connected together as shown.
+When PS0 and PS1 do not match these bits, the DAQs of the particular device are shut down, driving RGB outputs to/0 mA.
+PS0 and P\$1 are multiplexed similar to the pixel data, thus attowing for subpixel resolution.
+The diagrams show an example of one ADVX152 operating in conjunc tion with three ADV7151's (Pseudo-Color RAM-DACs).
+Each displayed window on the monitor is driven by one of the four devices.
+Each device's analog output signals are connected to gether as shown.